-We are happy to announce that starting with version 2.8.9 you can set up a Private Website in WordPress with the help of Profile Builder.
-This feature is available in all versions of Profile Builder.
+We are happy to announce that setting up a Private Website in WordPress is now easier than ever, with the help of Profile Builder plugin.
+This feature is available in all versions of the Profile Builder plugin.

-To activate the option just go to Profile Builder -> Settings -> Private Website tab and select “Yes” for the “Enable Private Website” dropdown, then click “Save Changes“.
+To activate the option just go to Profile Builder -> Settings -> Private Website tab to configure the privacy settings.
+From there, select “Yes” for the “Enable Private Website” dropdown, then click “Save Changes“.
 Once activated the entire website, including RSS Feeds and the REST API, will be available only to logged in users.
+Unauthorized users will automatically be redirected to a specific page, for example, the homepage or a web page with an error message.

 - a company website where team members can share resources

-- a personal blog that you can use as a private diary
+- your own website i.e. a personal blogging site that you can use as a private diary if you’re a blogger

 - an under construction website that is not yet fully ready for public viewing